ryantd42/NY-Legislative-Git/2023/A7538A-2023/bill.md

  parcel of land, including residences and small businesses.
-  (e) "Septic system project" means the replacement of a cesspool with a septic system, the installation, replacement  or  upgrade  of  a  septic system  or  septic system components, or installation of enhanced treat- ment technologies, including an advanced  nitrogen  removal  system,  to
+  (e) "Septic system project" means the replacement of a cesspool with a septic system, the installation, replacement  or  upgrade  of  a  septic

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11396-02-3
+  LBD11396-03-3
- A. 7538  2
+ A. 7538--A  2

- significantly and quantifiably reduce environmental and/or public health impacts  associated  with  effluent  from a cesspool or septic system to groundwater used as drinking water,  or  a  threatened  or  an  impaired
+ system  or  septic system components, or installation of enhanced treat- ment technologies, including an advanced  nitrogen  removal  system,  to significantly and quantifiably reduce environmental and/or public health impacts  associated  with  effluent  from a cesspool or septic system to groundwater used as drinking water,  or  a  threatened  or  an  impaired